RenYang-home/NTIRE21_VEnh/README.md

-# NITRE 2021 Challenge on Enhancing Compressed Video
+# NTIRE 2021 Challenge on Quality Enhancement of Compressed Video